Canadian Museum of Nature

-The Vancouver Aquarium is Canada’s largest aquarium.
+The Vancouver Aquarium and Marine Science Centre is Canada’s largest aquarium.
 It is home to over 70,000 animals, including dolphins, seals, Steller sea lions, and beluga whales.
 It promotes the conservation of aquatic life through displays and interpretation, education, research, and direct action.
 Popular activities include the dolphin and whale shows, sea otter feeds, and shark dives.
 Free-roaming animals abound in the Amazon Gallery, and there are numerous interactive exhibits as well as a children's play learning area.

 Yukon Beringia Interpretive Centre